 - Actively encourages another person to commit an act that resulted in or could reasonably be expected to result in a physical or mental injury on a child

 Simple child abuse is classified as a third-degree felony, punishable by a maximum of five years in prison and up to $5,000 in fines.
 Section 827.03(1)(d) defines a mental injury as harm to the intellectual or psychological capacity of a child as evidenced by a discernible and substantial impairment in the ability of the child to function within the normal range of performance and behavior as supported by expert testimony.
+A lawyer in West Palm Beach could help someone fight simple child abuse charges.

-What is Aggravated Abuse?
+What is Aggravated Child Abuse?

-- Aggravated battery on a child
+- Commits aggravated battery on a child

 - Willfully tortures, maliciously punishes, or willfully and unlawfully cages a child